bruce-gordon/course-registration-san-junipero/README.md

 # Guild Application | Front-End

 ## Instructions
 Given one hour, create an app that can perform CRUD operations on a database.
 The app is meant to simulate course enrollment at a school.
+A student is modeled with a name, id, and email address.
+Each course is modeled with a name, id, and time.

 ## Install Instructions:
 1. First, follow the install instructions for running the backend [here](https://github.com/bruce-gordon/guild-project-server)